jstuckatz/janstuckatz/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD candidate at [Government Department](http://www.lse.ac.uk/government) of the [London School of Economics and Political Science](www.lse.ac.uk).
-I study the Political Economy of International Trade and Money in Politics.
+I study the Political Economy of International Trade and Corporate Influence in Politics.

 I investigate the impact of political uncertainty on firm-level trade and investment, as well as the economic determinants and effects of political alignment between corporations and their employees.
 Moreover, I study how companies combine lobbying and campaign finance in order to influence politics.